 The Center undertakes multi-method, collaborative research projects with innovative institutions and individuals pursuing full participation and institutional citizenship goals, within and across specific institutional settings.
 Their research methodology includes qualitative and participatory action research, surveys, network and stakeholder mapping, and collaborative inquiry.

 Learn more at the Center for Institutional and Social Change website.

 The Justice-in-Education Initiative works with other university and community-based organizations to conduct courses, workshops, and creative projects on campus, in local prisons, and at the Rikers Island jail complex.
 Our programs open channels of communication and collaboration between Columbia faculty and students, communities affected by incarceration, and the public at large for a more just and socially conscious system of higher education.

 Learn more at the Justice in Education Initiative website.

 Dr. Alwyn Cohall, who teaches in the Department of Sociomedical Sciences at Mailman School of Public Health with a focus on incarceration prevention and urban health.
 He’s also the director of the Harlem Health Promotion Center.

-Geraldine Downey, the Director of the Center for Justice and a member of the Faculty Working Group of the Atlantic Fellows for Racial Equity, the Faculty Steering Committee of the Holder Initiative for Civil and Political Rights, and the University Task Force on Just Societies.
+Geraldine Downey, the Director of the Center for Justice, and a member of the Faculty Working Group of the Atlantic Fellows for Racial Equity, the Faculty Steering Committee of the Holder Initiative for Civil and Political Rights, and the University Task Force on Just Societies.

-Vincent Schiraldi, Co-Director of the Justice Lab at Columbia University, where is he working to assist in the transformation and closure of Rikers Island, the implementation of legislation raising the age of New York’s family court to 18, the creation of a more developmentally appropriate system of justice for young adults through research and promotional efforts, and research, convenings and policy development on closing youth prisons and shrinking the footprint of probation and parole.
+Vincent Schiraldi, Co-Director of the Justice Lab at Columbia University, where he works to assist in the transformation and closure of Rikers Island, the implementation of legislation raising the age of New York’s family court to 18, the creation of a more developmentally appropriate system of justice for young adults through research and promotional efforts, and research, convenings and policy development on closing youth prisons and shrinking the footprint of probation and parole.